Man Charged With Murder in Disappearance of Mackenzie Lueck

-A man has been charged with murder in the disappearance of University of Utah senior Mackenzie Lueck, Salt Lake City Police Chief Mike Brown said at a press conference Friday.
+A man has been arrested and charged with murder in the disappearance of University of Utah senior Mackenzie Lueck, Salt Lake City Police Chief Mike Brown said at a press conference Friday.

-Ajaya Ayoola, reportedly a former Army IT specialist, was charged with aggravated murder, aggravated kidnapping, and obstruction of justice, police said.
+Ajaya Ayoola, reportedly a former Army IT specialist, was charged with aggravated murder, aggravated kidnapping, obstruction of justice and the desecration of a body, police said.

-Police conducted a search of Ayoola’s property on Wednesday, where they found charred personal items and “female human tissue” in the backyard, Brown said.
-According to the police chief, the DNA of the tissue matched DNA from Lueck’s personal items.
+Authorities conducted a search of Ayoola’s property on Wednesday, where they found charred personal items and “female human tissue” in the backyard, Brown said.
+According to the police chief, DNA from the tissue matched DNA from Lueck’s personal items.
+Ayoola’s neighbors told police they had seen him burning something in the backyard on June 17 and 18.

+“This is one of the most difficult phone calls I’ve ever made as both Greg and his wife, Diana, were devastated and heartbroken by this news,” Brown said Friday.

-At around 2 a.m. on June 17, 23-year-old Lueck arrived at the Salt Lake International Airport after attending a family funeral in California.
-Surveillance footage from the airport shows Lueck walking through the terminal, rolling her luggage past a baggage carousel, and exiting the airport’s departure area to meet a Lyft driver.
+At around 2 a.m. on June 17, Lueck arrived at the Salt Lake International Airport after attending a family funeral in California.
+Surveillance footage from the airport shows the 23-year-old walking through the terminal, rolling her luggage past a baggage carousel, and exiting the airport’s departure area to meet a Lyft driver.

-According to police, Lueck then took the Lyft to Hatch Park in North Salt Lake City.
-The driver dropped her off at around 3 a.m., at which point she met up with someone inside a car.
-She wasn’t been heard from since.
+According to police, Lueck then took the Lyft to Hatch Park in North Salt Lake.
+The driver dropped her off at around 3 a.m.

+Brown said all communications from Lueck ceased at 3 a.m. and that her last conversation was with Ayoola.

+Ayoola told police he texted Lueck on July 16, but didn’t communicate with her after that.
+According to Brown, Lueck and Ayoola’s phones were both traced back to the park within a minute of each other the night she disappeared.

 “Mackenzie was met at Hatch Park by an individual in a vehicle,” Salt Lake City Police Assistant Chief Tim Doubt told reporters Monday.
 “The Lyft driver left Mackenzie at the park with that person and stated that Mackenzie did not appear to be in any type of distress.”